Atezolizumab in Treating Patients with Cancer following Adoptive Cell Transfer

 18 Years and older, Male and Female

 This pilot phase I trial studies the side effects of atezolizumab in treating patients with cancer following adoptive cell transfer.
-Monoclonal antibodies, such as atezolizumab, may interfere with the ability of tumor cells to grow and spread.
+Immunotherapy with monoclonal antibodies, such as atezolizumab, may help the body’s immune system attack the cancer, and may interfere with the ability of tumor cells to grow and spread.

-I. To evaluate the safety of atezolizumab (MPDL3280A) administration in patients who have received adoptive cell transfer (ACT) within 6 months of enrollment.
+I. To evaluate the safety of atezolizumab (MPDL3280A) administration in patients who have received adoptive cell transfer (ACT) prior to enrollment.

 I. To evaluate the expansion of engrafted T cells following atezolizumab administration in the peripheral blood and within the tumor microenvironment.